The Top 10 Most Common Mistakes Students Make on the NCLEX-PN (and How to Avoid Them)

 ✅ How to Avoid It:

-- Take breaks to allow for brain recovery
+- Take mental breaks for recovery

 🧠 Mistake #6: Rushing Through Questions